AdityaGhai18/CDT-Dementia-Diagnosis/iOS-Application-Development/README.md

 ## Overview
 The minimal viable product application utilises a MobileNet Model (Condensed Convolutional Neural Network) that identifies the stage of dementia by associating the Clock Drawing Test with a score from 0 to 5, where 5 represents a healthy brain and a 0 represents a major need of medical attention.
+The MobileNet model has been trained on 12,000 images out of 40,000 total labelled clock drawing test images from an NHATS dataset.
+The Dataset from National Health Aging Trends Study had been scored by qualified physicians and was used as the basis of this project.

+## Applicaion Flow
 Each time a user selects a photo from the library or takes a photo of their clock drawing test with a camera, the app passes it to a Vision image classification request.
 Vision resizes and crops the photo to meet the MobileNet model's constraints of image input,